STEM-EvCC/level-2-program-using-forloop-BenLobch/README.md

 Vinyamin Lobchinskiy
 Winter 2025

-# Simulated login system
+# Space missions data analysis
-A simple program that
+A simple program that analyzes data from a list of space missions, and outputs to the console.

 ### Key Concepts
 for loops